Silversunset01/dbm/troubleshooting.md

 # Troubleshooting

+# Error: Bot token is being overwritten
+Navigate to `C:\Users\your-name\AppData\local` and delete folders DBM and DBM2

-## Error: Cannot Add Roles to User
+# Error: Cannot Add Roles to User
 A common bot task is to add roles to users either automatically on join, or via command.
 Here we will review some common errors that can occur.

 **Error:** From bot logs: _The supplied role is neither a role nor a snowflake_<br/>